Joanna Simon (mezzo-soprano): Television appearances and work as a journalist

 In 1968 Simon was a panelist on the television program What's My Line?.
 On March 16, 1971, she was a presenter at the 13th Annual Grammy Awards.
 On March 28, 1971, she was a featured performer on the very last episode of The Ed Sullivan Show.
 That same year she filmed the role of Piacere in Emilio de' Cavalieri's Rappresentatione di Anima, et di Corpo for the Austrian and German public television networks ORF and ZDF.
 In 1973 she was a guest on the television program Living Easy with Dr. Joyce Brothers, an episode she filmed in 1972.
 In 1988 she was the co-host of Ovation magazine's televised Classical Awards with flautist James Galway which was produced by Alexander H. Cohen for broadcast on the Arts & Entertainment Network.
 Her television credits also include an appearance on The Tonight Show and appearances on programs hosted by Merv Griffin, Mike Douglas, Dick Cavett, and David Frost.

 From 1986 until 1992 Simon was the arts correspondent with the MacNeil/Lehrer News Hour.
 In 1990 she had an extended interview with tenor José Carreras about his battle with leukemia.
-She won an Emmy Award in 1991 for her work on that program creating a documentary about manic depression and creativity.
+She won an Emmy Award in 1991 for her work on that program creating a documentary about bipolar disorder and creativity.
 Some of the other people she interviewed for the MacNeil/Lehrer News Hour including neurologist Oliver Sacks and playwright Marsha Norman.
 The latter interview proved to be fortuitous for her sister Lucy, as Norman indicated that she was looking for a composer to create a musical adaptation of Frances Hodgson Burnett's 1911 children's novel The Secret Garden.
 After the interview, Joanna connected Norman with her sister Lucy who went on to write the music for Norman's stage version of the novel.
 The result of that collaboration was the 1991 Tony Award-winning musical The Secret Garden.